ibm-cloud-docs/monitoring/chage_container_agent.md

 1. Access the *dragent.yaml* directly at `/opt/draios/etc/dragent.yaml`.
 2. Edit the file.
 Use YAML systax.
-3. Restart the agent. s

-    Run the following command for a container agent:
+3. Restart the agent.
+Run the following command:

     ```
     docker restart sysdig-agent